bogadrian/gatsby-final/src/posts/immutabil-react.md

 Well, when you make them to change!
 Ask and you’ll be given!

-When working with React, the props may be primitive data, such as numbers, strings or Booleans.
+When working with React, the props may be primitive data, such as numbers, strings or booleans.

 Those never changes even if you try to buy them a coffee.

-But very often they are referenced data.
+But very often props are referenced data.
 I mean, objects!

 We all know object are passed by reference, do we?
 We are the best JavaScript developers in the world!
-I mean I and you reading my article!
+I mean me and you who reads my article!

 When we pass a prop as an object, React does a shallow compare between what the component receives as props and what it already has.